Drop-in migration

 • Compare `offset` pagination between GIPHY and Heypster on your real use cases.

-• Verify the exact renditions your application consumes.
+• Verify the exact formats your application consumes, especially `mp4` and `webp`.

 • Confirm optional field behavior before production rollout.